gastonstat/course-policies/policy-lab.md

 # Lab Policy

+The following list of policies is orientative.
+Please keep in mind that the specific policies of a given semester are shared in the designated Learning Management System (e.g. bCourses, Canvas).

 - Weekly labs are an essential part of the course and we will introduce concepts not necessarily covered in lecture.

 - You must attend the lab section you are officially enrolled in.